wolfwood/SSPiRAL/README.md

 ![the *Meta*layouts for **N**=4](images/4.png "the graph of Metalayouts for N=4")

-At only **N**=4 the Metalayouts have developed a complex relationship.
-In addition there is a discontinuity: the most reliable (bold) Metalayouts containing 6 and 5 nodes are not in a parent &ndash; child relationship.
+At only **N**=4 the metalayouts have developed a complex relationship.
+In addition there is a discontinuity: the most reliable (bold) metalayouts containing 6 and 5 nodes are not in a parent &ndash; child relationship.
 Exploring this complexity is the purpose of this code.

 ## Historical Approaches
 My Initial simulator was designed to evaluate single layouts, using a top-down enumeration of the potential child layouts, removing nodes one at a time and testing if the resulting layout was alive or dead.
 The majority of the execution time was spent in the liveness test.
 I reimplemented my initial recursive liveness test as iteration.
 I experimented with a Binary Decision Diagram based check and then finally settled on an iterative Depth First Search.